erezsh/plyplus/README.md

  - Builds an AST automagically based on the grammar
  - Selectors: run powerful css-like queries on the AST
  - Nested grammars (a grammar within a grammar.
 Useful for HTML/CSS, for example)
- - Python 2.7 and PyPy 1.9 compatible
+ - Python 2.7, Python 3.3 and PyPy 1.9 compatible
- - Fully-working Python grammar included
+ - Fully-working Python 2.x grammar included

 ## Q & A